flavienbwk/deb-package-tutorial/README.md

 [Snap, introduced by Canonical in 2014](https://snapcraft.io/docs/creating-a-snap), is a newer package manager designed to provide easier package distribution across different Linux distributions.
 It bundles dependencies within each `.snap` package, leading to larger package sizes but mitigating "dependency hell".
 This comes useful especially in offline systems.

 The key differences is that snap packages focus on cross-distribution compatibility and self-containment, potentially better security through [package sandboxing](https://snapcraft.io/docs/creating-a-snap), and automatic updates.
 APT, on the other hand, relies on system-wide libraries, which makes packages smaller but can cause dependency issues.
-It offers finer control over updates but requires more manual maintenance.